CDCgov/prime-reportstream/prime-router/docs/proposals/0017-serializer-error-codes.md

 ReportStream defines various error/warning messages in `ActionMessages` which eventually get sent to the front-end as JSON.
-These messages can be expanded to contain a new field, called `errorCode`, along with any other extra metadata that would be helpful for the front-end, such as the specific field in question, its type, or its parsed value.
+These messages can be expanded to contain a new field, called `errorCode`, along with any other extra metadata that would be helpful for the front-end, such as the specific field in question.
 The front-end can then use the errorCode and other metadata in the messages to calculate and display user-friendly messages.

 The following is the definition of the new action message that should be added.
 Its usage will be discussed in the